Neurology Residency Program

 Ms. Olivia Burch

 The Department accepts applications for occasional open/available positions.
-To apply for an open residency position, a universal application along with the following: three letters of reference (one being a current dean's letter of recommendation), your transcripts, current ECFMG (for international medical graduates) and USMLE scores should be sent to:
+Please contact Ms. Burch to check for availability.
+Application requirements will include: a universal application, CV, three letters of reference (one being a current dean's letter of recommendation), your transcripts, current ECFMG (for international medical graduates) and USMLE scores.

 Nicholas Milano, M.D.